jordicf/CPUPC/doc/STROP.md

 ### Why STROPs?

-Some of the `FRAME` stages are based on non-convex optimization models, which typically use gradient-descent algorithms for finding local minima.
+Some of the `CPUPC` stages are based on non-convex optimization models, which typically use gradient-descent algorithms for finding local minima.
 It is convenient that the constraints used to characterize the structure of a STROP can be modeled by differentiable functions.